tkholmes/AxianAzureDemos/Docs/README.md

   - `Modify & Resubmit` messages

 ### Consuming a Service Bus Message Locally with ServiceBusTriggerExample.cs
-This example consumes a message from the `izzy-product-created` subscription.
+This example consumes a message from the `izzy-product-created` subscription [[video]](https://web.microsoftstream.com/video/eb6d534e-fcdb-4205-b93d-1df2ea9ae806?st=2181).
 Ensure a message exists in this subscription by running the example above.

 - Open `ServicBusTriggerExample.cs` in `./Consumer/ServiceBusTrigger/ServiceBusTriggerExample.cs` and replace the `ConnectionString` and `AzureWebJobsStorage` settings in the related `local.settings.json`.
 - Set a breakpoint in `ServicBusTriggerExample.cs`.